Monica Rambeau: Age of Ultron

 An alternate version of Monica Rambeau appears during the Age of Ultron storyline.
 She is amongst the superhero resistance against Ultron.

 Earth-A

 Like other inhabitants of this reality, Monica Rambeau would periodically visit Earth-616 for vacations.
 Due to the nature of the interdimensional travel, she received duplicate powers to her counterpart and would masquerade as her.
 It is implied that the inexperienced Rambeau appearing around that time in Black Panther was, in fact, this alternate.
 Rambeau claimed that the main reason she visited Earth-616 was not because she would gain superpowers but because her parents were still alive in that reality.

 Forever Yesterday

 An alternate version of Monica Rambeau appears in New Warriors #11–13 in an alternate reality that is known as Earth-9105.
 This version goes under the code-name of Sceptre.
-She is part of a murderous version of the Avengers, who enforce the will of the tyrannical female Sphinx.
-She briefly makes an appearance in Avengers Forever when she and several other alternate, evil Avengers are brought forth in order to battle the main protagonists.
+She is part of a murderous version of the Avengers, who enforce the will of Sphinx.

-JLA/Avengers

-An alternate version of Monica Rambeau appears in JLA/Avengers.
-Photon is shown as a reservist member of the Avengers and aids them during the searching of the twelve items of power, fighting against the Green Lantern.
-After the battle for the last item in the Savage Land, Monica takes part in one annual JLA-Avengers meeting at the Justice League Satellite in the new merged world that the villain Krona created, being unaware of the changes.
-After that she appeared fighting along with other Captain Marvels of both universes (Mar-Vell, Shazam!) in the final battle.